-EQ 15.2 - Low-EMF Best Practices Credit 2 points Applicability Verification Required ired All projects.
-Design Review Construction Review Performance Review tablets to only be operated these devices on an occur install computer workstation g body for a private school shall pass a resolution indicating Require desktop computer tablets to only be operated these devices on an occup install computer workstation y that: rs, laptops, notebooks, and d on a desk.
-Prohibit operation of pant's lap or body.
-Additionally, tablets to only be operated these devices on an occup install computer workstation d on a desk.
-Prohibit operation of pant's lap or body.
-Additionally, from occupants. ps, notebooks, and tablets shall tory tested to meet TCO Criteria emissions.
-Install only laptops or notebooks the physical switch to conveniently dis and an adaptor with a 3-pin plug. that support a USB Ethernet adapt connection.
-Operate tablets only in plugged in. able all wireless radios at once Additionally, install only tablets tor for a wired network OR EQ 15.2.2 Wired local area network (LAN) to reduce RF EMF throughout the school.
-Pro for desktop computers, lap etwork (LAN) for Internet access ovide wired network connections otops, notebooks, and tablets.
-All be disabled on all Wi-Fi-enabled out devices for computer OR EQ 15.2.3 Wired Phones to reduce RF EMF i in classroom student use and prohibit in DECT cordless phones an 2.4 GHz and 5.8 GHz unle tested to demonstrate that and handsets (whether pla ard-wired phones for teacher and installation and use of standard and cordless phones operating at less they have been laboratory at the cordless phone base station aced in the charging station or emissions in standby mode. devices in instructional are they shall be required to be ones and other personal electronic eas / classrooms.
-Additionally, e powered off or be in airplane sufficient) except during fire-life-
+EQ 15.2 - Low-EMF Best Practices Credit 2 points Applicability Verification Re erification Requ ired All projects.
+Design Review Construction Review Performance Review

+1 point EQ 15.2.1 Low EMF Best Practices for Computers The District or equivalent governing body for a private school shall pass a resolution indicating that: • Require desktop computers, laptops, notebooks, and tablets to only be operated on a desk.
+Prohibit operation of these devices on an occupant's lap or body.
+Additionally, install computer workstation equipment greater than 2 feet from occupants.
+Desktop computers, laptops, notebooks, and tablets shall be TCO-certified or laboratory tested to meet TCO Criteria "Mandate A.4.2" for EMF emissions.
+Install only laptops or notebooks that have an Ethernet port and a physical switch to conveniently disable all wireless radios at once and an adaptor with a 3-pin plug.
+Additionally, install only tablets that support a USB Ethernet adaptor for a wired network connection.
+Operate tablets only in battery mode and not when plugged in.
+OR EQ 15.2.2 Wired local area network (LAN) to reduce RF EMF 1 point Install a wired local area network (LAN) for Internet access throughout the school.
+Provide wired network connections for desktop computers, laptops, notebooks, and tablets.
+All wireless transmitters shall be disabled on all Wi-Fi-enabled devices.
+Provide wired input devices for computer workstations.
+OR EQ 15.2.3 Wired Phones to reduce RF EMF in classroom 1 point Install easily accessible hard-wired phones for teacher and student use and prohibit installation and use of standard DECT cordless phones and cordless phones operating at 2.4 GHz and 5.8 GHz unless they have been laboratory tested to demonstrate that the cordless phone base station and handsets (whether placed in the charging station or not) do not emit RF EMF emissions in standby mode. • Prohibit the use of cell phones and other personal electronic devices in instructional areas / classrooms.
+Additionally, they shall be required to be powered off or be in airplane mode (sleep mode is not sufficient) except during fire-life-safety drills and incidents.